Springfield Massachusetts Salvation Army financial assistance programs.

 People faced with temporary financial hardships can get help from the Springfield Salvation Army.
 The organization administers short term assistance for the low income, unemployed, and seniors.
-Some examples of the resources available include the Good Neighbor Energy Fund, food assistance, the Angel Tree Christmas program, and more.
+Some examples of the resources available include the Good Neighbor Energy Fund, food assistance, the Angel Tree Christmas program, help for back rent, and more.
 Salvation Army centers are spread across the greater Hampden County Massachusetts region, and social services are available for people of all religions and backgrounds who qualify for aid.

 Many of the centers have food pantries, clothing closets, or thrift stores on site.
 These locations do their best to meet the increasing and ongoing demands and requests for food and other basic needs.
 While the thrift stores will sell gently used items like furniture or clothing, the pantries help in other ways.
 Families and individuals who are struggling with feeding their families may be eligible to receive free or low cost food boxes that contain groceries, perishable items, canned food, dried goods, frozen meats, bread, etc. All boxes may contain enough to meet a family’s needs for several days.
 Some of the Springfield centers may also have soup kitchens on site.